 How to Become a Software Engineer

 Some software engineers create apps that simplify daily tasks.
 Other software engineers develop back-end systems that power global networks.
-Software engineers don't just write code – they craft the systems themselves.
+Software engineers don't just write code—they craft the systems themselves.

-Do you want become a software engineer?
+Do you want to become a software engineer?
 This guide will help you navigate the education, skills, and steps to follow in order to succeed as a software engineer.

 What is a Software Engineer?